AyushKatiyar13/Simple-calculator-using-PY/README.md

    else:
        print("invalid")
    ```
-   Based on the user's choice, the program performs the corresponding arithmetic operation:
+   - Based on the user's choice, the calculator performs the requested arithmetic operation:
-   - Addition: Adds `num1` and `num2`.
+     - **Addition**: Computes the sum of `num1` and `num2`.
-   - Subtraction: Subtracts `num2` from `num1`.
+     - **Subtraction**: Computes the difference between `num1` and `num2`.
-   - Multiplication: Multiplies `num1` by `num2`.
+     - **Multiplication**: Computes the product of `num1` and `num2`.
-   - Division: Divides `num1` by `num2` if `num2` is not zero.
-If `num2` is zero, it prints "not defined" to avoid division by zero.
+     - **Division**: Computes the quotient of `num1` divided by `num2`, with a check to avoid division by zero.

-### Why and How to Use This Module
+### GUI Consideration

-Although the `tkinter` module is imported in this script, it is not utilized.
-Generally, `tkinter` is used for creating graphical user interfaces in Python.
-If you intend to create a GUI for this calculator, you would use `tkinter` to design buttons, input fields, and display areas for the calculator's interface.
-Here is an example of how you might start a `tkinter` GUI application:
+The `tkinter` module is imported but not used in this script.
+Typically, `tkinter` is employed for creating graphical user interfaces.
+For a GUI version of this calculator, you could use `tkinter` to design buttons, input fields, and displays.
+Here’s a brief example of how you might start a `tkinter` GUI application:

 ```python
 import tkinter as tk